Takeshima (Kagoshima)

-Takeshima (竹島), is one of the Satsunan Islands, usually classed with the Ōsumi Islands belonging to Kagoshima Prefecture, Japan.
-The island, 4.2 km² in area, has a population of 78 persons.
+Takeshima (竹島), is one of the Ryukyu Islands, usually classed with the Ōsumi Islands belonging to Kagoshima Prefecture, Japan.
+The island, 4.2 km2 in area, has a population of 78 persons.
 The island can only be reached by ferry service to the city of Kagoshima on the mainland, as there is no airport.
 Travel time is about 3 hours.
 The islanders are dependent mainly on fishing, agriculture and seasonal tourism.

 Geography

 Takeshima is one of the Ōsumi islands, and is located 94 km south of Kagoshima.
 The island is of volcanic origin, being adjacent to the northern rim of the Kikai Caldera and predating the Akahoya eruption.
 It has an area of approximately 4.2 sqkm.
 The highest elevation on the island is 220 m above sea level, but most of the island is flat.
 Most of the coastline has steep cliffs.

 Its climate is classified as subtropical, with a rainy season from May through September.
 The island is heavily forested with stands of Ryukyu bamboo.